- You do not have any products in your shopping cart yet.

 Tree Trunk Coffee Table from the "Lakeside" Series – Unique Piece from Old Teak Roots

 The teak wood comes from reforestation areas.
-The trees were felled there 30 to 50 years ago to harvest teak wood for export.
-The root areas and stumps were left in the ground – until now.
-These old wood remnants are now being removed to make room for new forests.
+The trees were felled there 30 to 50 years ago to harvest teak for export.
+The root areas and stumps were left in the ground – until today.
+Now these old wood remnants are removed to make room for new forests.
 At the same time, valuable raw materials for furniture are created, which are handcrafted in our workshop.

-Characteristic for this coffee table are the natural growths, inclusions, and weathering marks that have developed over decades.
+Characteristic for this coffee table are the natural growths, inclusions, and signs of weathering that have developed over decades.
 These special features have been deliberately preserved, carefully worked on, and combined with custom glass inlays that allow a clear view into the interior of the old wood.

 The surface was finely sanded and then sealed with high-quality furniture wax to protect the structure and preserve the naturalness of the wood.